osaether/dbus-tsmppt/README.md

 You will also need libmodbus v3.1.2 or higher (http://libmodbus.org/).

-Clone repo with 'git clone --recursive https://github.com/osaether/dbus-tsmppt.git'
+Clone repo with `git clone --recursive https://github.com/osaether/dbus-tsmppt.git`

 Edit the path to libmodbus in software/dbus-tsmppt.pro, then